Governor Stone was built for Charles Greiner as a cargo freighter for

 purchased the vessel for $1.00 in 1942.
 She

-operated as a Navy training vessel through the War.
+operated as a Navy training vessel through that War.
 She was returned

 to Mr. Rhea in 1947 with a 110 HP Chrysler Marine engine installed.